Summary

 2. Software Assurance (maintenance) is also compulsory

 Software Assurance (SA) is Microsoft's name for maintenance fees.
 Software Assurance is compulsory in the Microsoft Enterprise Agreement.
-All the perpetual and subscription licenses you purchase via a Microsoft Enterprise Agreement include Software Assurance fees.
+All the perpetual and subscription licences you purchase via a Microsoft Enterprise Agreement include Software Assurance fees.

 3. You only pay once a year at a "True-Up"

-For enterprise-wide products and services, you only need to count your users and devices at the end of an agreement year.
+For enterprise-wide products and services, you only need to count your users and devices at the end of each agreement year.
 Then, if software usage grows, you must report it to Microsoft and order the difference.

 Two types of a Microsoft Enterprise Agreement